aws-greengrass/aws-greengrass-snap/README.md

 The Access Key/Secret Access Key corresponds to an IAM user with sufficient privileges to install and connect an IoT Thing to IoT Core, including provisioning certificates, and creating the Greengrass Core device.

+## NOTES

-**NOTE**: This command also assumes that the role alias `GreengrassV2TokenExchangeRoleAlias` already exists and this should refer to a suitable IAM role.
+- The package assumes that the role alias `GreengrassV2TokenExchangeRoleAlias` already exists and this should refer to a suitable IAM role.
+- Docker integration is included so the Docker snap must be installed (`snap install docker`) on the build machine to build successfully.
+- Some Python libraries are included in the snap such as boto3 and awsiotsdk.
+Further validation should be done on what should/should not be included